JavaScript is required

 Detailed cost

-• a reading list and handouts
+• a reading list and handouts from the session

 In the future there will be online self-paced learning modules and digital resources, which will be made available to schools at a nominal cost.

-Travel is not included in the program price and will be charged at actual cost to school.
+Travel is not included in the program price and will be charged at actual cost to the school.

 Updated